 Military Schools for Girls

 By: David Bolthouse | 7 Comments

-Military School: Not Just for Boys – Coed Military Schools that Accept Girls are Now Available
+Military Schools for Girls are Now Available

 Types of Military Schools

 Military summer school is not the same thing as your typical summer school.
-The summer school that you are probably used to is when your student goes to school for at least half a day during the summer to make up for a failing class.
-This is so that they can continue in the fall with the rest of their class.
+The summer school you are probably used to is when your student goes to school for at least half a day during the summer to make up for a failing class.
+This is so that they can continue with the rest of their class in the fall.
 The military summer school focuses less on academics and more on hands-on activities such as crafts, sports, and woodworking.
-Some activities as these summer schools include confidence course training, land navigation, athletics, and adventure training.
+Some activities in these summer schools include confidence course training, land navigation, athletics, and adventure training.
 There are some academics to prepare students for the upcoming school year and SAT preparation if they are interested.

-The main thing to remember is that your daughter does not have to be a troubled teen to attend a military school and most military schools do not accept overly troubled teens with severe behavioral or mental issues.
-If your girl is considering a career in the military, then attending one of these schools can give her a boost in that direction, because she will already have the discipline needed to succeed and will become accustomed to the regimen of a military school for girls.
+The main thing to remember is that your daughter does not have to be a troubled teen to attend a military school.
+Most military schools do not ordinarily accept troubled teens with severe behavioral or mental issues.
+However, f your girl needs discipline or is considering a career in the military, attending one of these schools can boost her in that direction.
+It will give her the discipline needed to succeed, and she will become accustomed to the regimen of a military school for girls.